ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 Shutting down training
 ~~~~~~~~~~~~~~~~~~~~~~

 After training, you may want to reappropriate the Ray cluster.
-To release Ray resources:
+To release Ray resources obtained by the trainer:

 .. code-block:: python

     trainer.shutdown()

+.. note:: Be sure to call ``save`` or ``get_model`` before shutting down.

 Training APIs
 -------------